tidymodels/recipes/tests/testthat/_snaps/roles.md

       rec <- add_role(rec, sample, new_role = "some other role")
     Condition
       Warning:
-      Role, "some other role", already exists for column: `sample`.
+      Role "some other role" already exists for column: `sample`.
 Skipping.

 # existing role is skipped, but new one is added